Oisota/theo-lang/doc/types.md

 let y = 5.6
 ```

-**Should we also provide other types like i8, i16, u8, u16, u32, etc. for ints and floats?**
+**Should we also provide other types like i8, i16, u8, u16, u32, etc. for ints and floats?** (probably yes)

 ### Char
 Single character value.
 Denoted using single quotes: `'a'`

+Not sure if there should be literal syntax for this.
+Want the language to be high level and not sure a char literal will be used very often.

 ### Key
 The key type will be like a constant string that is replaced at compile time.
 It will take the place of using strings as keys.
 Still deciding on a notation. (#foo :foo $foo @foo)
+Leaning towards `#foo` as the symbol is already called `hash` and the symbols will likely turn into hashes at compile time anyway.

 ```text
 x[#foo] = 5